LIVVkit/LIVVkit/docs/lex.rst

 template.yml:
 ^^^^^^^^^^^^^

-If you use any python packages/modules beyond the required LIVVkit python dependencies (see LIVVkit's ``setup.py``), you should list them in this `Anaconda style environment YAML file <https://conda.io/docs/user-guide/tasks/manage-environments.html?highlight=yml#create-env-file-manually>`__.
+If you use any Python packages/modules beyond the required LIVVkit Python dependencies (see LIVVkit's ``setup.py``), you should list them in this `Anaconda style environment YAML file <https://conda.io/docs/user-guide/tasks/manage-environments.html?highlight=yml#create-env-file-manually>`__.
 By doing so, when LIVVkit runs an extension in an environment without the required